Bigamy and Polygamy Impacting U.S. Citizenship Applications

 Country-Specific Considerations

 USCIS’s interpretation of polygamy may also depend on the couple’s country of origin.
-In countries where polygamy is not common, USCIS might be less likely to see the couple as involved in polygamy but in countries where polygamy is common, it might be scrutinized closely, potentially leading to a denial of citizenship.
+In countries where polygamy is uncommon, USCIS may be less likely to view the couple as engaged in polygamy.
+However, in countries where polygamy is common, USCIS might scrutinize the situation closely, potentially leading to a denial of citizenship.

 While bigamy and polygamy can complicate the process, they don’t necessarily disqualify individuals from becoming U.S. citizens and by taking proactive steps like initiating divorce proceedings or providing strong evidence of a genuine initial marriage, immigrants in these complex situations can still pursue U.S. citizenship.